amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 ## Experiment user properties

-Experiment utilizes a user property per flag and experiment which is set or unset on both assignment and exposure events.
-This user property is used to determine which variant the user is in for experiment analysis purposes.
+Experiment uses a user property per flag and experiment, which is set or unset on both assignment and exposure events.
+Experiment uses this user property to determine which variant the user is in for experiment analysis purposes.

 The format of the user property is, `[Experiment] <flag_key>` and the value is the variant key that the user was assigned or exposed to.
-You may use this user property in queries for non-experiment events which are ingested after the user property is set to segment based on the flag or experiment variant.
+Use this user property in queries for non-experiment events which occur after Experiment sets the user property to segment based on the flag or experiment variant.

 ## Assignment events

-Assignment events are tracked by Amplitude's evaluation servers or SDKs as a result of [remote evaluation](./evaluation/remote-evaluation.md), or [local evaluation](./evaluation/local-evaluation.md) using a server-side SDK configured for [automatic assignment tracking](#automatic-assignment-tracking).
-Assignment events are used as a **heuristic exposure event** for server-side experiments, but are also useful for **monitoring** a flag or experiment while active, and **debugging** any issues.
-When running server-side experiments where client-side exposure tracking isn't feasible, choose the Amplitude Assignment event as the exposure event when setting up your experiment.
+Amplitude's evaluation servers or SDKs track assignment events as a result of either [remote evaluation](./evaluation/remote-evaluation.md), or [local evaluation](./evaluation/local-evaluation.md) using a server-side SDK configured for [automatic assignment tracking](#automatic-assignment-tracking).
+Use assignment events as a **heuristic exposure event** for server-side experiments, to **monitor** a flag or experiment while active, and to **debug** any issues.
+For server-side experiments where client-side exposure tracking isn't feasible, choose the Amplitude Assignment event as the exposure event when you set up your experiment.

 You shouldn't need to track assignment events manually.